 However, different types of finishing requirements for a component will affect the surface finish.
 Generally, heat treatment, anodizing, passivation and black oxide will produce a rougher finish on the part after treatment.
 In some cases, a grinding process after those treatments can improve the surface finish.
 Treatments like electropolishing, bead blast, or plating can improve the surface of a machined component.
 You must consider the material, geometry of the part and finish requirement all together to determine the capabilities.

-To learn more about Pioneer Service’s precision turning capabilities and discuss surface finish capabilities for your components, contact our engineering team today.
+To learn more about Pioneer Service’s precision turning capabilities, our AS9100 or ISO9001:2015 quality QMS, or to discuss surface finish capabilities for your components, contact our engineering team today.